 Non-refillable container.
 DO NOT reuse or refill this container.
 Offer for recycling, if available.
 Triple rinse or pressure rinse container (or equivalent) promptly after emptying.
 Triple rinse as follows: Empty the remaining contents into application equipment or a mix tank.
 Fill the container 1/4 full with water.
 Replace and tighten closures.
 Tip container on its side and roll it back and forth, ensuring at least one complete revolution, for 30 seconds.
 Stand the container on its end and tip it back and forth several times.
-Turn the container over onto its other end and tip it back and forth several times.
 Empty the rinsate into application equipment or a mix tank or store rinsate for later use or disposal.
 Repeat this procedure two more times.
 Then offer for recycling or reconditioning or puncture and dispose of in a sanitary landfill or by incineration, or if allowed by State and Local authorities, by burning.
 If burned, stay out of smoke.